 Waiheke island itinerary

-Afternoon: Visit a Waiheke winery
+Late afternoon: Visit a Waiheke winery

 Before heading back, we set out to sample some of Waiheke’s famous wines.
-The first winery we tried was closed for a wedding, but this led us to a hidden gem—Jurassic Ridge, a boutique vineyard run by neurologist-turned-winemaker Lance Blumhardt.
+The first winery we tried was closed for a wedding, but this led us to a hidden gem: Jurassic Ridge, a boutique vineyard run by neurologist-turned-winemaker Lance Blumhardt.

 Arriving to an empty courtyard, we rang the brass bell, and Lance appeared, eager to share his passion.
-Unlike the commercial wineries with hired staff and tasting fees, Lance offered a complimentary, heartfelt experience, guiding us through his sustainably grown, vegan-friendly wines—from Sauvignon Blanc to Montepulciano and Syrah.
+Unlike the commercial wineries with hired staff and tasting fees, Lance offered a complimentary, heartfelt experience, guiding us through his sustainably grown, vegan-friendly wines – from Sauvignon Blanc to Montepulciano and Syrah.
+As we sipped, he shared a ‘sliding doors’ love story about meeting his Italian wife.
+They first met at a neurology forum, then again by chance when he chased down a departing bus that she happened to be on.

-As we sipped, he shared a ‘sliding doors’ love story about meeting his Italian wife—first at a neurology forum, then again by chance when he chased down a departing bus.
-Inspired by both the romance and the wine, I left with a bottle of his exclusive, berry-hinted Cabernet Franc—an unforgettable taste of Waiheke.
+Inspired by both the romance and the wine, I left with a bottle of his exclusive, berry-hinted Cabernet Franc – an unforgettable taste of Waiheke.

 Experience Waiheke like a local with an expert guide on this Waiheke Island wineries tour.